GitHubCaps/bCNC/README.md

 ![bCNC screenshot](https://raw.githubusercontent.com/vlachoudis/bCNC/doc/Screenshots/bCNC.png)

-# Installation (using pip = recommended!)
+# Installation
-This is short overview of installation process, for more see the wiki page.
+This is short overview of installation process, for more, see the [wiki](https://github.com/vlachoudis/bCNC/wiki/Installation) page.

+`pip` is recommended!

 This is how you install (or upgrade) bCNC along with all required packages.
 You can use any of these commands (you need only one):